lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_draw.rst

 To undo if you make a mistake press :kbd:`Control + Z`, press :guilabel:`the u shaped arrow pointing to the left` button, or :menuselection:`Edit --> Undo`.
 If you want to redo something you undid press :kbd:`Control+ Y`, press :guilabel:`the u shaped arrow pointing to the right` button, or :menuselection:`Edit --> Redo`.

 To cut or copy something first select it.
 Then to copy press :kbd:`Control+C` or :menuselection:`Edit --> Copy`.
 To cut press :kbd:`Control+ X` or :menuselection:`Edit --> Cut`.
 To paste press :kbd:`Control+ V` or :menuselection:`Edit --> Paste`.

+To toggle showing a grid press the :guilabel:`Grid` button on the toolbar or :guilabel:`View --> Grid and Helplines --> Display Grid`.
+To bring the grid to the front of the drawing :menuselection:`View --> Grid and Helplines --> Grid to Front`.

 Version
 -------